 When taking part in a psychological study there is always a chance that difficult feelings may arise.
-If for any reason you do become distressed during the research study and need support, please contact a member of the research team or one of the relevant services listed at the bottom of this information sheet (please see below).
-You can also see your diabetes team if you experience any difficult feelings because of the research study.
+If for any reason you notice or learn that your child becomes distressed during the study and needs support, please do not hesitate to contact a member of the research team.
+Alternatively, if this distress becomes an immediate emergency please call the emergency services of which you can find listed at the bottom of this information sheet (please see below).
+You can also speak to your diabetes team if you experience any difficult feelings as a consequence of the research study.